junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 reveal it's post-1518 and Cas is back and saved and they're just having a normal S16 day

-### **467.【Dean/destiel】S01E18 What if young Sam was killed by Shtriga that night when he was 6 and Dean was out**
+### 467.【Dean/destiel】S01E18 What if young Sam was killed by Shtriga that night when he was 6 and Dean was out (long draft outline)

+【status: posted the outline to tumblr】

-(long canon divergent since 16 years ago, rewrite S01-S05, very likely gonna piss most reader off, piss both destiel fans and Sam's fans off, will write Sam really badly but also write a lot of Dean/Sam/John interaction, but still wind back to destiel, but not very pure destiel because of how important Sam is now to this story, so will have to write a lot of Sam and write him really evil way)
+(long canon divergent since 16 years ago, rewrite S01-S15, very likely gonna piss most reader off, piss both destiel fans and Sam's fans off, will write Sam really badly but also write a lot of Dean/Sam/John interaction, but still wind back to destiel, but not very pure destiel because of how important Sam is now to this story, so will have to write a lot of Sam and write him really evil way)

 What if Dean and John didn't come back in time before Shtriga kill/eat young Sam (16 years ago, Dean was 10 years old, Sam was 6 years old)?